When to Put a Dog Down: 8 Signs it Might Be Time

 Euthanasia is defined as humane death.
 It is a painless process that enables a pet’s smooth transition from life to death.
 For dogs with uncontrollable pain or terminal illnesses, euthanasia is a humane option to end their suffering.

 To perform euthanasia, a veterinarian will administer a sedative for relaxation and drowsiness.
 Then, they will administer an overdose of a barbiturate to cause unconsciousness and stop the heartbeat.
-After several minutes, the veterinarian will confirm that the dog’s heart has stopped beating.
-It is a painless and fast procedure that ends a dog’s suffering.
+After several minutes, the vet will confirm that the dog’s heart has stopped beating.
+It is a painless and fast procedure that ends a dog’s suffering, and one of the many reasons to be grateful for veterinarians.

 It isn’t easy to contemplate and acknowledge that the end of your dog’s life is near.
-Understanding how euthanasia works can help you prepare to make end-of-life decisions, knowing that your dog will not suffer in those final moments of life.
+Understanding how euthanasia works can help you prepare to make end-of-life decisions.
+It’s a reliable way to ensure your dog will not suffer in those final moments of life.

-There are various details to consider, including the location of euthanasia (vet’s office or at home), whether you choose to be present, and what to do with your dog’s remains.
-Making these decisions in advance allows you to emotionally prepare for saying goodbye without the stress of making the decisions amid your grief.
+There are several things to consider.
+They include the location of euthanasia (vet’s office or at home), whether you choose to be present, and what to do with your dog’s remains.
+Making these decisions in advance allows you to prepare for the goodbye without the stress of making the decisions amid your grief.

 When to Put a Dog Down?
 8 Signs

 The decision to euthanize a dog is personal.
-Your veterinarian can provide guidance, given your dog’s health and quality of life, but the ultimate and final decision rests with you.
+Your vet can provide guidance, given your dog’s health and quality of life, but the final decision rests with you.
 Take the time to think it through and decide when you are ready.

-But how do you know when it’s time to put your dog down?
-Below, we’ve listed some signs that could indicate your dog’s health and quality of life are on the decline.
+Below, we’ve listed some signs that could signal your dog’s health and quality of life are on the decline.
 If you notice any of these changes in your pet, it’s helpful to track them with a tool like the GreatPetCare app, so you can discuss them with your veterinarian.

 Download the GreatPetCare app for free today to discover helpful tools like the Health Journal, Weight Tracker, and more.

 Some changes can be subtle and easy to overlook.
 The GreatPetCare app makes it easy to log even the slightest changes over time.
-This can help provide you with a framework to share with your vet so you can decide whether euthanasia is the right choice for your pet.
+This quality of life scale will help you discuss options with your vet so you can decide whether euthanasia is the right choice.

 Here are eight concerning signs to watch out for:

 - Refusal to eat.
 Some dogs may be picky eaters and refuse to eat from time to time.
-But if your dog is regularly refusing food and appetite stimulants aren’t working, it may be time to talk to your veterinarian about end of life care.
+But if your dog has a loss of appetite and appetite stimulants aren’t working, it may be time to talk to your veterinarian about end of life care.
 A dog that isn’t eating won’t get the nutrients that they need to sustain a high quality of life.

 - Terminal illness.
-A dog that is diagnosed with a terminal illness will progressively go down hill.
-As the disease advances, your dog may experience pain, confusion, and difficulty doing the things they enjoy.
+A dog diagnosed with a terminal illness will progressively go down hill.
+As the disease advances, your dog may experience pain, difficulty breathing, confusion, and difficulty doing the things they enjoy.
 You may want to consider euthanasia following a terminal diagnosis to prevent your dog from suffering.

 - Inability to walk.
 A dog that can no longer walk may be experiencing extreme pain and likely isn’t enjoying a high quality of life.
-While there are ways to help your dog get around – like strollers, carts, and harnesses – it’s important to consider how your dog’s inability to walk is impacting their level of happiness and satisfaction.
+While there are ways to help your dog get around – like strollers, carts, and harnesses – you should consider how your mobility is impacting their level of happiness.

 - Uncontrollable pain.
 There are various vet-recommended pain medications that can help a dog feel better.
-But if pain medications don’t seem to be working or your dog always seems to be struggling with pain, it may be time to talk to your veterinarian and prepare for euthanasia.
+But if pain medications don’t seem to be working, it may be time to talk to your veterinarian and prepare for euthanasia.

 - Life-threatening injury.
 If an accident or injury has put your dog’s life in the balance, it may be necessary to consider euthanasia as an option to prevent further suffering, complications, or expenses.